 There really is no difference as far as how either filing works.
 The only difference is that an SR 22 requires the state minimum liability auto insurance that Virginia requires, where an FR44 requires you to carry double the state minimum limits (Virginia requires an SR22 filing of 25/50/20 coverage and an FR44 filing requires 50/100/40).
 Other than that there is no difference.

-Click Here to get a Virginia Named Operator Insurance Quote
+Get a Virginia Named Operator Insurance Quote with Lyles Insurance

 How to guide for buying Virginia FR44 Auto Insurance Online